 The NGV-SIG field consists of one symbol as defined in 32.3.8.3.4 (NGV-SIG definition) and is constructed as follows:

-Obtain the NGV-SIG field values from the TXVECTOR.
+Obtain the NGV-SIG field values from the TXVECTOR entries of NGV-MCS, CH_BANDWIDTH, MIDAMBLE_PERIODICITY, NGV_LTF_TYPE, NUM_SS and LTF_REP.
 Add the reserved bits, append the calculated CRC, then append the tail bits as shown in 32.3.8.3.4 (NGV-SIG definition).
 This results in 24 uncoded bits.